-Project Catalyst is a pioneering partnership between more than 70 innovative Queensland cane growers and major program partners – Reef Catchments, Terrain Natural Resource Management, NQ Dry Tropics, the Australian Government, WWF and The Coca-Cola Foundation.
+Project Catalyst is a pioneering partnership between more than 110 innovative Queensland cane growers and major program partners – Reef Catchments, Terrain Natural Resource Management, NQ Dry Tropics, the Australian Government, WWF, and The Coca-Cola Foundation.

-One of the key focuses of Project Catalyst is the improvement of water quality from agricultural catchments that flows into the Great Barrier Reef.
-Working directly with innovative farmers to trial and validate their farm management practices, Project Catalyst is able to support and promote practical solutions to increase water use efficiency, prevention of runoff, reduced application of nutrients and pesticides as well as better management of soils.
-The reduced pollution loads from the work of the Project Catalyst farmers entering the Great Barrier Reef are a testament to the value of the program.
+Project Catalyst has a focus on the improvement of water quality from agricultural catchments that flow into the Great Barrier Reef.
+The program works directly with innovative farmers to trial and validate their farm management practices, Project Catalyst supports and promotes practical solutions to increase water use efficiency, prevention of runoff, reduced application of nutrients and pesticides, as well as better management of soils.

-Project Catalyst supports a network of Mackay Whitsunday, Burdekin and Wet Tropics farmers who are leading the way in the use of cutting-edge management practices for a more sustainable and productive farming future.
+Project Catalyst supports a network of Mackay Whitsunday, Burdekin, and Wet Tropics farmers who lead the way in the use of cutting-edge management practices for a more sustainable and productive farming future.